hivan001/Google-Data-Analytics-Project/README.md

 An immediate limitation that was observed of the provided data is that only 8 participants logged any weight information from the weight_info dataset in comparison to the 33 participants in the daily_activity dataset.

 ## The Analysis
 Two datasets were analyzed utilizing Google's Big Query.
 The datasets analyzed were the daily_activity dataset and the weight_info dataset.
-The code utilized to perform the analysis can be found in the repository above titled =="google_data_daily_activity_script.sql"== and =="google_data_weight_info_scriptsql.sql"==
+The code utilized to perform the analysis can be found in the repository above titled "google_data_daily_activity_script.sql" and "google_data_weight_info_scriptsql.sql"

 ## Insights
 What trends did I discover?